 Church in Chains has campaigned with several other organisations for many years to raise awareness of the persecuted church in Eritrea.
-Each year, Church in Chains participates in an annual protest vigil at the Eritrean Embassy in London (which is also accredited to Ireland).
+Each year, Church in Chains participates in an annual protest vigil at the Eritrean Embassy in London, which is also accredited to Ireland.

-In 2012, Church in Chains ran a campaign encouraging supporters to send postcards to President Afewerki, General Ephram and other Eritrean government leaders, appealing for the release of Christian prisoners
+In summer 2017, Church in Chains launched a postcard campaign encouraging supporters to send postcards to President Afewerki and Estifanos Habtemariam Ghebreyesus (the Eritrean Ambassador to the UK and Ireland, based in London) appealing for the release of Christian prisoners.

 “The risk of arrest does not deter them because they are in love with their Lord.”

 It has been reported that 13 Christians were released from Mai Serwa prison in late July

 The young Christians, some from Eritrea Institute of Technology at Mai-Nefhi (pictured), gathered to sing together and record worship music

 Pastor Tesfay Seyoum had been imprisoned for the past ten years

 The Global Guide was formally launched by Rev Trevor Sargent (Church of Ireland minister and former Green Party leader).